circlespainter/lein-capsule/README.md

 ## (Some) TODOs

-- More tests and a comprehensive testsuite
+- More tests, a comprehensive testsuite and continuous integration
 - Possibly refactor configuration to make it smarter, shorter and more readable; especially remove repetitions
 - Support ["Really Executable" Capsules](https://github.com/puniverse/capsule#really-executable-capsules)
 - Reference docs, look into [Codox](https://github.com/weavejester/codox) and